Embedding Equality – planning, developing, and delivering services that meet the needs of our diverse community

-In most cases reports for key decisions will include an Equality Impact Assessment, which will be published and available for the public to read.
-Equality Impact Assessments look at the potential impacts, both positive and negative, that a service, policy or function may have on different groups of people.
+In most cases, reports for key decisions will include an Equality Impact Assessment, which will be published and available for the public to read.
+Equality Impact Assessments look at the potential impacts of a service, policy, or function, both positive and negative, on different groups of people.
 We can then enhance the positive impacts on equality and minimise any negative effects.

 Understanding how different people will be affected by our decisions helps us develop policies and services that are appropriate and accessible to all, and which meet different people's needs.

-Information on Equality Impact Assessments undertaken will be published here once available.
+Information on the Equality Impact Assessments that have been undertaken will be published here once available.

-Each specification outlines the steps the service will take to eliminate unlawful discrimination, advance equality of opportunity and foster good relation between different groups.
+Each specification outlines the steps the service will take to eliminate unlawful discrimination, advance equality of opportunity, and foster good relationships between different groups.